Agoric/documentation/main/guides/getting-started/README.md

 ## Install Node.js

 Download Node.js from [Node.js](https://nodejs.org/) and follow the instructions for your platform.
 We recommend installing the LTS version of node 18.

 ```shell
 node --version # LTS version such as 18.16.0
 ```

-**Note:** Agoric will support all even numbered versions of Node.js.
+**Note:** Agoric will support all long-term support (LTS) versions of Node.js.

 ## Install the Yarn Package Manager